elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 * It must create a new pod.

 ### UC2 : The K8S cluster is suffering a external involuntary or voluntary disruption but the volumes can be eventually recovered

+TODO : document what happen if there is a partition or a abrupt shutdown ?

 This is a simple scenario, the Elastic operator will create a new pod and according to the PV affinity the scheduler will eventually find a new node where the data are available.